sjforeman/bskit/README.md

 (see below for further references), and was first used for the bispectrum measurements in the following paper:

-> Foreman et al., *Baryonic effects on the matter bispectrum*, 2019, arXiv:19mm.xxxxx
+> Foreman, Coulton, Villaescusa-Navarro, and Barreira, *Baryonic effects on the matter bispectrum*, 2019, arXiv:19mm.xxxxx

 ## Installation

-`bskit`’s main dependency is on `nbodykit`.
+`bskit` requires Python 3; otherwise, its main dependency is on `nbodykit`.
 After following the `nbodykit` [installation instructions](https://nbodykit.readthedocs.io/en/latest/getting-started/install.html) (preferably via `conda`), all `bskit` dependencies will also be installed.
 At this point, simply clone this repository and ensure that the root `bskit` directory is in your `PYTHONPATH`, e.g. via

 ``
 export PYTHONPATH=/path/to/bskit:$PYTHONPATH